Shikata ga nai: Non-Japanese literary references

 The phrase appears as an important theme in a range of books relating to major events in the history of the Japanese people.
 Jeanne Wakatsuki Houston's Farewell to Manzanar devoted a chapter to the concept to explain why the Japanese Americans interned in the US during World War II did not put up more of a struggle against the restrictive conditions and policies put upon them.
 The historical manga Barefoot Gen shows many of the citizens in Hiroshima using the phrase "Shikata ga nai" to explain why they accept the military rule, and the acceptance of the below-poverty conditions that cause many of their citizens to starve.
 Similarly, John Hersey's Hiroshima applies the phrase after efforts to assist fatally injured hibakusha ceased.

 James Clavell used the phrase in his novel Shōgun.
 The Japanese characters explain it to the westerner who comes to see its wisdom.

 The phrase is also introduced or explained by Japanese or Japanese-American characters in books such as David Guterson's Snow Falling on Cedars.

 In the book The Hostile Beaches by Gordon D. Shirreffs, the character Lieutenant Carney says the phrase.
 When asked what it means, he says it means "Let's get to work", not knowing its actual meaning.
 Later, Bob Dunbar says the words to confuse searching Japanese soldiers.

 The Japan commentator Willard Price often made reference to the term in his dealings with the Japanese in the 1930s and 1940s.

 Kim Stanley Robinson also includes the phrase in his book Red Mars.
 The phrase is spoken by Hiroko early on in the Mars colonization: "It was Hiroko who cut Arkady off, with what she said was a Japanese commonplace: 'Shikata ga nai,' meaning there is no choice" (100).
 Throughout the book, the phrase is a motif used when the characters have an unavoidable obligation or path.
 Pt 8, the final chapter of the book, is also called Shikata ga nai.

+The phrase also appears in James S. A. Corey's series The Expanse as a phrase commonly used by Belters, multi-cultural residents of the asteroid belt.